M-Kolacz/basketball-team-selector/docs/templates/ui/high-level-ui-plan-generation.md

 8. Propose key user interface elements for each view, considering UX, accessibility, and security.
 9. Consider potential edge cases or error states.
-10. Ensure the user interface architecture is compatible with the API plan.
+10. Ensure the user interface architecture is compatible with the server actions plan.
 11. Review and map all user stories from the PRD to the user interface architecture.
 12. Explicitly map requirements to user interface elements.